jjjllxx/CPP-Study-Repo/01 Installation & Working Principle.md

     std::cin.get();
 }
 ```

 ## How C++ Compiler Works
 Stage of compilation
 1. Preprocessing: include, define, if, ifdef, pragma.
-include: just copy the headfile.
+include: just copy the headfile and put into where the include statement is.
 Example: A head file named as EndBrace.h.
 It just includes a end brace.
 ``` cpp
 }